-Eligibility for SSDI is based on your disability and your work history, not the income level in your household.
-As a result, your SSDI status will not be affected by your spouse’s income.
+Eligibility for SSD is based on your disability and your work history, not the income level in your household.
+As a result, your SSD status will not be affected by your spouse’s income.
 However, the application process is still quite demanding.
 You’ll need to provide substantial proof of your disability, and you’ll likely get denied at least once before you have a chance to get approved.
 You must also have enough work experience in the previous 10 years to qualify for SSDI benefits.

 What About SSI?

-While SSDI is not a need-based program, Supplemental Security Income is.
+While SSD is not a need-based program, Supplemental Security Income is.
 The income you bring in is classified as earned, unearned, in-kind, or deemed.
 Deemed income is the relevant type in this situation, as it includes some of the income of the spouse or parents you live with.

 The SSA “deems” income by determining that the income is available to you to cover basic necessities.
 Note that this only applies to those who are married and live together or those who live together and maintain the appearance of spouses in public.

 The formula used by the SSA to determine whether or not your spouse’s income counts against you is fairly complicated, as it involves estimating living expenses for each member of the household, subtracting that amount from the total income of the household, and using the resulting number as deemed income.
 However, there are deductions that further chip away at the amount that is considered deemed income.